aklivity/zilla-examples/sse.kafka.fanout/README.md

 ### Verify behavior

-Connect `sse-cat` client first, then send `Hello, world ...` from `kcat` producer client.
+Connect `sse-cat` client first, then send `Hello, world ...` from `kafkacat` producer client.
-Note that the `Hello, world ...` message will not arrive until after using `kcat` to produce the `Hello, world ...` message in the next step.
+Note that the `Hello, world ...` message will not arrive until after using `kafkacat` to produce the `Hello, world ...` message in the next step.

 ```bash
 sse-cat http://localhost:7114/events